blind by .

 Students enjoy learning and playing in nature.
 Schools can use their school yards and nature to improve student health and learning.

-Which factors affect the health and learning of our students?
+How can schools improve the health and learning of our students?

 Air Quality